pexfi-eth/frontend/README.md

 ## 6. Security & Trust Model

-- **Open Source Code**
+- **Open Source & Auditable**
-  All smart contracts and frontend are verifiable on‑chain.
+  All smart contracts and frontend are publicly verifiable.

 - **Non‑Custodial**
-  No third‑party holds funds; only you and the escrow contract.
+  Users hold their own funds at all times.

-- **Manual Arbitrator Approval (Initial)**
+- **Dispute Resolution**
-  Arbitrators are currently vetted and signed manually by the team for quality control.
+  A fair process is in place to help resolve stuck or problematic trades.

-- **No Data Collection**
+- **Privacy by Design**
-  No PII or metadata stored off‑chain; nothing to leak.
+  No user data is collected or stored.

-- **Multi‑layer Access**
+- **Resilient Access**
-  Frontend on IPFS; fallback via Etherscan or local copies if blocked.
+  Interface available via IPFS and fallback options.

 ---